How NKE (Nike) Makes Money in 2025: A Deep-Dive With Income Statement

 - Converse Revenue: $366M (3.1% of total, -26.9% YoY)

-- Growth is powered by strong apparel sales and expansion in equipment, offset by a decline in Converse.
+- Growth is powered by strong performance in the Apparel segment, offsetting softness in Footwear and a sharp decline in Converse.

 Gross Profit and Margins

-- Nike maintains robust margins due to its scalable brand-driven model, premium pricing, and operational efficiencies in sourcing and logistics.
+- Nike maintains robust margins due to its premium brand positioning, pricing power, and efficient global supply chain.

-- Most costs come from product manufacturing, sourcing, and distribution.
+- Most costs come from manufacturing, sourcing, and logistics of finished goods.

 Operating Income and Expenses